Bart369/Time-To-Vote/README.md

 Tech:

 Frontend: React,
-Backend: Node/Express
+Backend: Node/Express,
 More to come...

 Schedule:

-Wednesday: Set up react and fetch from API to receive elected officials information.
+Wednesday - Set up react and fetch from API to receive elected officials information.

-Thursday: Express and DB migrations
+Thursday - Express and DB migrations